What is Master Gardeners?

 Master Gardeners of the North

-Lakeland Gardeners is a club formed for the purpose of promoting garden education, giving to our communities through garden related activities and enjoying fellowship with other gardeners.
+Lakeland Gardeners is an association formed for the purpose of promoting garden education, giving to our communities through garden related activities and enjoying fellowship with other gardeners.
 Our community activities include educational presentations, maintenance of the Seasons of Life hospice garden and sponsorship of the annual Hospice Garden Walk, the proceeds of which support the operation of the hospice garden.
 No annual garden conference will be held.
 The club meets the last Wednesday of the month.
 Location varies and is posted in the Lakeland Times.
 General membership for Lakeland Gardeners is $10 per year and $15 per year for Master Gardeners.

 To become a certified Master Gardener Volunteer, you must attend designated training sessions, volunteer time to your community equal to the amount of instruction, and pass a final exam.
 To remain certified, each year you will need to complete 24 hours of volunteer service and 10 hours of continuing education.